walshjm3/walshjm3.github.io/index.md

 ## Working Papers

-{% for paper in site.publications.papers %}
+{% for paper in site.publications %}
 <p>
   <a class="btn btn-link"
      data-toggle="collapse"